You are looking for some basic Lightroom editing tips on how to add that little something to your already awesome photographs? Read on!

 2. Spot Removal

-Sometimes when you think you got the perfect image and you look at it afterwards, you will notice a tiny dust spot on your lens or a distracting object in the frame.
+Just when you thought you got the perfect image, you will sometimes notice a tiny dust spot on your lens or a distracting object in the frame.
 The smallest error can ruin the picture, so it is essential to know how to fix them with Lightroom editing.

 The Spot Removal Tool works by cutting out the area you would like to correct and replacing it with a mask from a similar spot within your frame.
-Lightroom will chose this mask automatically, but you can manually change the size and even the position of the little circle.
+Lightroom will chose this mask automatically, but you can manually change the size.
+Even the position of the little circle is adjustable.

 3. Copy and Paste Develop Settings

 When photography is your profession and you are shooting a minimum of 100 images a day, editing every single one individually can be incredibly tedious and time consuming.